1. Tax Agency and Social Security

 8.13.
 Expenses related to travel

-If you are a professional who must travel often to visit your customers and have to bear transportation and accommodation costs, you can relate these expenses to your activity, although you should follow a series of precautions since the Administration is strict to accept them.
+If you are a professional who must often travel to visit your customers and have to bear transportation and accommodation costs, you can relate these expenses to your activity.
+However, you should follow a series of precautions since the Administration is strict about accepting them.

-In addition, to prove that they are really related to your activity we advise you to follow these precautions:
+Also, to prove that they are related to your activity, we advise you to follow these precautions:

-- If you travel by bus, metro or train.
-It will have to be during working hours since Hacienda only considers the related trips in those hours as related to the activity, so you can deduct tickets and transportation vouchers that reflect the date and time of use and that are in that time interval.
+– If you travel by bus, metro or train.
+It will have to be during working hours.
+Hacienda only considers the related trips in those hours as related to the activity, so you can deduct receipts and transportation vouchers that reflect the date and time of use and that are in that time interval.

 8.14.
 Outsourced work

-Nowadays there are many self-employed workers who use Internet advertising to make themselves known.
-Specifically one of the most used services is Google Ads.
+Nowadays, many self-employed workers use Internet advertising to make themselves known.
+Remarkably, one of the most used services is Google Ads.
 Both the invoices of Google and those of any other company that charges you for advertising your services will be considered deductible.